kavia-common/career-navigator-platform-44326-44350/career-navigator/README.md

 - Frontend Web App (React): dev-friendly container for local development and verification.
 - Infrastructure: docker-compose wiring for local, end-to-end runs.

-This guide explains how to run the full stack with Docker Compose, configure environment variables, access services, and verify the system health.
+This guide explains how to run the full stack with Docker Compose, configure environment variables, access services, verify the system health, and use the A–E flows in the UI.

 ## Prerequisites
 - Docker (latest stable)